campg2j003/JAWS-Script-for-Audacity/readme.md

 # Multiple Language Support
 This version of the installer framework contains the first cut of support for installation of the script in multiple languages.
 It now treats version/language pairs as it previously treated versions, so the version selection list view now shows entries like 16.0/enu.
 English and Spanish are currently supported.
 Fernando Gregoire has contributed the Spanish translation.
 Gracias!

 Although the installer installs and compiles the script into the selected language folders, the JAWS script compiler always compiles the script files for the language of the currently-running version of JAWS.
-Therefore, after installing you will need to run JAWS with each of the other languages and compile the scripts.
+Therefore, after installing you will need to run JAWS with each of the other languages and compile the script.

 # Notes for script developers
 If you modify the script files, please update the version constant near the beginning of `audacity.jss`.
 This is particularly important if you distribute the script.
 Even if you just modify it for your own use, this will make sure we know it is a modified version if you communicate with us about it.